Danylo Siianytsia: 2021–22 season

 Smirnova/Siianytsia returned to international competition on the Junior Grand Prix.
 They were fourth overall in Poland despite placing third in each segment and finished sixth in Austria.
 They also competed on the senior level for the first time, placing ninth at the Skating Club of Boston's Cranberry Cup.
 Both skaters contracted COVID-19 in December and withdrew from the 2022 U.S. Junior Championships.

 Despite their absence from the national championships, Smirnova/Siianytsia were named to the American team for the 2022 World Junior Championships, which had been originally scheduled to be held in Sofia, but due to the pandemic were moved to Tallinn in mid-April.
 Due to Vladimir Putin's invasion of Ukraine, the International Skating Union banned all Russian athletes from competing at the event.
 This had a significant impact on the pairs field, long dominated by Russia.
 The invasion of their native country was a difficult experience for both, with both having family members still living there, some of whom evacuated to Poland.
 Siianytsia called it "terrifying for our family."
 Smirnova/Siianytsia placed third in the short program, winning a bronze small medal, their only error being Smirnova underrotating and stepping out of her double Axel.
 However, the free program proved to be difficult, with Siianytsia falling on both jumps, Smirnova falling on their second throw jump, and then their second lift aborted.
 They dropped to fourth place overall.

 2022–23 season

 Moving to the international senior level full-time, Smirnova/Siianytsia made their Challenger debut at the 2022 CS Finlandia Trophy, where they finished in seventh place.
 Given two Grand Prix assignments, they were scheduled to make their debut at the 2022 Skate America but had to withdraw after Siianytsia suffered a groin injury.
 Despite this, they were able to attend their second event, the 2022 Grand Prix of Espoo, five weeks later.
 They finished second in the short program.
 However, they dropped to fourth place after the free skate.

 Prior to the 2023 U.S. Championships, Smirmova sustained an injury that forced the pair to withdraw from the competition.

+2026–2027 season

+In August, it was announced that Siianytsia had paired up with Deanna Stellato-Dudek.